 After Your Time In A General HVAC Program

-Once you’ve gone through a trade school training program, you’ll feel pretty great about getting to work.
+Once you’ve gone through a trade school training program, you should feel prepared about getting to work.
 But before you start applying to jobs, you need to earn your license through a proctored exam if your state requires it, and every HVAC technician should earn his or her Section 608 certification.

 EPA Section 608

-You may also want to look into NATE certification, which is voluntary.
-You’ll definitely have to study for the exams; they aren’t easy.
-But they will show employers and clients how super-qualified you are.
-Nearly all require some months to years of working experience before you can sit for them.
+Down the road, you may also want to look into NATE certification, which is voluntary.
+Nearly all NATE exams require months to years of working experience before you can sit for them.
+Passing these exams will show employers and clients how qualified you are.